 The FCA also provides legal protections for whistleblowers against retribution.
 But actually taking advantage of these incentives and protections requires a complete understanding of your legal rights under federal law.

 If you've witnessed unethical or illegal behavior from your company and you're considering blowing the whistle, don't let fear stop you.
 Our false claims lawyers can protect you.
-Please call the Shealey Law Firm, LLC at 803-929-0008 for a free consultation.
-Our office is centrally located in Columbia, South Carolina, but we help clients from across the state.
+Please call the Shealey Law Firm, LLC for a free consultation.
+Our office is centrally located in Columbia and Charleston, South Carolina, but we help clients from across the state.